Kaitannn/GAN-Narrate/README.md

     </div>
   </TD>
   <TD>
     <div> You will be prompted to select .csv input file subject.
-Please choose the corresponding number tied to the subject image that you wish GAN-Narrate to evaluate.
+Please choose the corresponding number tied to the subject image that you wish GAN-Narrate to evaluate.</div>
   </TD>
 </TR>